Mission Statement

 John E. Herrmann Award

-The John E. Herrmann Award was established to recognize faithful stewards in the Michigan District, and to encourage others to greater stewardship within their home churches.
-It is named after one of our Synod’s most influential men in the area of steward education.
+The John E. Herrmann Award was established to recognize faithful stewards in the Michigan District, and to encourage others to greater stewardship within their home congregations.
+It is named after one of our Synod’s most influential men in the area of stewardship.

 For more information and eligibility requirements and to submit your school: